 A club licence is required to sell liquor in a forces canteen or a non-proprietary club that is not operated for the personal benefit of any member or shareholder.

-A special events licence is required for events of seven or less days where liquor will be served in public places such as festivals and community events, including outdoor areas.
+A special events licence is required for events of seven or fewer days where liquor will be served in public places such as festivals and community events, including outdoor areas.
 Special events licences issued for public events must be conducted without the intention of commercial or personal gain or profit.

 An entertainment/exotic licence is required for live entertainment within an existing liquor licensed establishment.